agraubert/agutil/README.md

   The `rawbuffer` attribute will contain the exact byte buffer of the provided _stdoutAdapter_, and the `buffer` attribute will contain the same, but with backspace characters parsed out (and the associated prior characters removed)

 ## agutil.status_bar
-THe following change has been made to the `agutil.status_bar` class:
+The following change has been made to the `agutil.status_bar` class:
 * The _show_percent_ parameter to the constructor now defaults to `True`

 ##### API